Archdiocese of Athens: History

 The Catholic see remained vacant for a period after the Catalan Company conquered the Duchy of Athens in 1311 due to the Catalans' conflict with the papacy, and a residential archbishop is not attested until around the mid-14th century.
 Beginning with Dorotheus I ca. 1388, the Orthodox bishops of Athens, who had been continued to be appointed as titular holders since the Latin conquest, were allowed to resume residence in the city, but the Latin Archbishop retained his pre-eminent position until the conquest of the Duchy of Athens by the Ottoman Empire in 1456.
 The last Latin Archbishop, Nicholas Protimo, fled to Venetian-held Euboea, where he died in 1482.
 The Catholic see was held by titular archbishops thereafter.

 On 23 July 1875, the see was restored as the modern Catholic Archdiocese of Athens, ministering to the Catholic inhabitants of the Greek capital and most of mainland Greece.

+Caritas Athens, founded in 1978 and a member of Caritas Hellas, is the official social arm of the Roman Catholic Archdiocese of Athens.